Personalizing Consumer Experiences Everywhere with Adobe Target

 You need to render server-side.
 This can be the case if you’re building your application or site on a popular development framework like React or Google AMP.
 These frameworks may limit your ability to do things client-side, like render or report, or make a client-side request.
-They may also prevent you from creating or dynamically changing HTML, or they may maintain a virtual state of your web page server-side.
+They may also prevent you from creating or dynamically changing HTML or they may maintain a virtual state of your web page server-side.
 In these circumstances, you can only make modifications server-side.

 You require more security and control.
-In other cases, strict internal requirements for security and control may prohibit you from using a JSON, XML, or text string output file or an SDK for an app.
+In other cases, strict internal requirements for security and control may prohibit you from using a JSON, XML, a text string output file, or an SDK for an app.
 For example, your app may be used in a healthcare setting that mandates maintaining privacy of patient information.
 By using Target server-side, you can insert your server with added security controls between the app and Target.

 You wish to personalize cross-channel.
 Server-side is also ideal for cross-channel personalization because you work with a single customer profile that gets enriched each time a customer interacts with you from a given channel.
 Consider how this can not only help you connect the customer experience across your online channels, but also bridge the online and offline experience for your customer:

-A shopper in your physical store selects a product, and provides his or her phone number at the point of purchase.
+A shopper in your physical store selects a product and provides his or her phone number at the point of purchase.
 When entered into the POS application, this phone number serves as a key to unlock all the information associated with that visitor.
 That information lets you present tailored offers to the customer and further enrich the customer profile with purchase details.

 Your physical store is not a browser, so client-side does not work.
-Using Target server-side lets you connect the customer’s in-store (offline) data with his or her online data through the POS application, and push out an instant offer to the POS application via an API.
+Using Target server-side lets you connect the customer’s in-store (offline) data with his or her online data through the POS application and push out an instant offer to the POS application via an API.